unageek/inari/src/_docs/formal_intro.md

 Every interval is a [closed][closed] subset of $\R$.

-## Interval Extensions of Functions
+## Interval extensions of functions

 Let $n ∈ \N = \\{0, 1, 2, …\\}$ and $X ⊆ \R^n$.
 Let $f : X → \R$ be a real-valued function.
 A function $𝒇 : \IR^n → \IR$ is said to be an _interval extension_ of $f$ if and only if: